controlling inflammation

 dairy, refined carbohydrates and sugar all stimulate the release of insulin, a hormone that controls how our cells use glucose for energy. chronically high levels of insulin in the body can cause cells to become resistant to it’s messages which can have a devastating effect on many of the body’s systems creating, among other things, a state of chronic systemic inflammation.

-the refined sugars and carbs you'll want to avoid are pretty much anything white - white sugar, white flour, white breads, white pasta. generally, for grain-based products, the darker, the better (as in, whole grains vs 'enriched' wheat products - for more information, read
+the refined sugars and carbs you'll want to avoid are pretty much anything white - white sugar, white flour, white breads, white pasta. generally, for grain-based products, the darker, the better (as in, whole grains vs 'enriched' wheat products - for more information, read here and here). however, 'brown sugar' or agave are just as bad as refined sugars and high fructose corn syrup - you can find out more here.

-in other words, look for 'whole grain' or 'sprouted' grains, check the ingredient listings to make sure 'enriched flour' is not listed, and choose stevia,
+in other words, look for 'whole grain' or 'sprouted' grains, check the ingredient listings to make sure 'enriched flour' is not listed, and choose stevia, monk fruit or, in small amounts, natural sweeteners like dates or honey.

 gluten & other processed grains